phalcon/documentation/docs/db-phql.md

 ```

 ### Results
 Depending on the columns we query as well as the tables, the result types will vary.

-If you retrieve all the columns from a single table, you will get back a fully functional [Phalcon\Mvc\Model\Resultset\Simple][mvc-model-resultset-simple] object back.
-The object returned is a _complete_ and can be modified and re-saved in the database because they represent a complete record of the associated table.
+If you retrieve all the columns from a single table, you will get back a fully functional [Phalcon\Mvc\Model\Resultset\Simple][mvc-model-resultset-simple] object.
+The object returned is a _complete_ and can be modified and re-saved in the database because it represents a complete record of the associated table.

 The following examples return identical results: